mcgrof/oscheck/README.md

     you can then use oscheck.sh --install-deps to install fstests's dependencies.
   * A test system
   * Use existing spare disk or create a qcow2 image for testing
+  * To be able to parse xunit results file: pip install junitparser

 ## Install